NaeemBolchhi/akashic-js/README.md

 5. **Cleanup:** After processing, Akashic.js removes its temporary global variables and any custom tags from the DOM, leaving a clean page.

 ## Releases
-Release links are shared in the `dist` folder, and links can be found in [RELEASES.md](https://github.com/NaeemBolchhi/akashic-js/blob/main/RELEASES.md).
+Release links can be found in [CDN.md](https://github.com/NaeemBolchhi/akashic-js/blob/main/CDN.md).

-## Changelogs
-Track changes with each version update in [CHANGELOGS.md](https://github.com/NaeemBolchhi/akashic-js/blob/main/CHANGELOGS.md).

 ## Development
 To contribute or set up a development environment: